-The unit receives tire pressure, temperature and acceleration readings from each tire and interfaces with the TPMS module.
+The unit receives the tire pressure, temperature and acceleration readings from each tire and interfaces with the TPMS module.
 The TPMS module then transmits the appropriate messages to the instrument cluster.
-The unit also receives further information from each tire pressure sensor concerning wheel identification, mode status and the condition of the tire pressure sensor battery.
+The unit also receives further information from each tire pressure sensor concerning wheel identification, what current mode status the tire pressure sensor is in and the condition of the tire pressure sensor battery.